eternalstorms/ESSVideoShare-for-OS-X-Lion/README.md

-# ESSVideoShare.framework for OS X Lion ReadMe
+# ESSVideoShare.framework for OS X Lion and iOS ReadMe

 ## What is ESSVideoShare.framework?